bigibas123/BasBukkitPlugin/README.md

 ##Commands:

-  `/scg` opens the interface, permission: SCG.use `/scg reload` reloads the menu from the config, permission SCG.reload `/scg save` saves the current menu to config (handy if you don't want to type it all out), permission: SCG.save `/scg setitem <server>` changes the server item to the currently held one
+  `/scg` opens the interface

+  `/scg reload` reloads the menu from the config

+  `/scg save` saves the current menu to config (handy if you don't want to type it all out)

+  `/scg setitem <server>` changes the server item to the currently held one